Supporting students with disabilities

 Helping you get the best from your studies

-Whether you’re studying for a qualification or a standalone module, make sure you read the description carefully and ask any additional questions you may have about what’s involved.
-This will ensure that you get the right level of support to make the best of your studies.
+Whether you’re studying for a qualification or a standalone module, depending on your specific situation, the learning outcomes, and teaching approach, some courses may be more suited to you than others.
+Take time to understand how we provide teaching and learning, read the description carefully and ask any additional questions about what’s involved.
+This will ensure you get the right support to make the best of your studies.

 Accessible study materials